Kiligram/permissionless-zkBridge/README.md

-# Tusima zkBridge with incentive mechanism and CLI
+# Tusima zkBridge with incentive mechanism, CLI & Certora formal verification

 For more information about Tusima zkBridge refer  [here](https://tusima.gitbook.io/zkbridge/) and to [original README](./README_tusima_original.md).